Close Icon

 Your guide to Furnished Holiday Let tax 2023

 The Furnished Holiday Let tax regime allowed owners to benefit from specific tax advantages.
-In this blog, we outline the details around the Furnished Holiday Let (FHL) scheme, what its removal means for you, and other holiday let tax benefits you can still take advantage of.
+In this blog, we outline the details around the Furnished Holiday Let scheme, what its removal means for you, and other holiday let tax reliefs you can still take advantage of.

 Tax can be a complex subject and differs per individual case, so we always recommend you seek professional advice.